henophilia/henophilia.org/content/index.md

 	- [marāṭib al-wujūd](https://medium.com/@miainsel2/sufi-metaphysics-wujud-bc86e54f0176) in Sufism
 ## Constructing reality
 ### Subjectivity
 "Subjectivity" shall refer to the observation that within the ubiquitous system emanating from the One, "you" are just one of the parts.
-It refers to a certain level of **separation** you perceive between what you call "I", "ego", "self" etc. and your "**environment**", resulting in self-awareness.
+It refers to a certain level of **separation** you perceive between what you call "I", "ego", "self" etc. and your "**environment**".
 ### Now
 "Now" shall refer to your subjective experience of what is "real" in this exact moment, i.e. your [self-concept](https://en.wikipedia.org/wiki/Self-concept) experiencing [consciousness](https://en.wikipedia.org/wiki/Consciousness).
 This implies a certain **separation** between "Who am I?" and "Who am I not?".